EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 ### FFMPEG

-To encode videos and create thumbnails, you need to install ffmpeg, ffmpegthumbnailer and imagemagick (do not install on the front-end server if you're offshoring encoding).
+To encode videos and create thumbnails, you need to install ffmpeg, ffmpegthumbnailer and imagemagick (do not install on the front-end server if you’re offshoring encoding).

 ```sh
 (django_pod4) pod@pod:~/django_projects/podv4$ sudo apt install -y ffmpeg ffmpegthumbnailer imagemagick